GICodeWarrior/fir/README.md

 python3 -m http.server
 ```
 ### Docker
-#### Building the Docker Container
 To build the docker container run:
 ```
 docker build -f Dockerfile.server --tag 'fir_server' .
 ```

-##### Overriding the listen port
 If you'd like to override the override the port the server listens on run:
 ```
 docker build -f Dockerfile.server --build-arg PORT=<override port> --tag 'fir_server' .
 ```

-#### Running the Docker Container
-To run the FIR server in the built docker continer:
+To run the fir server in the built docker continer:
 ```
 docker run -p <host port>:<fir port> fir_server
 ```
-The `-p` argument maps the host port to the fir server port inside the container.
-FIR defaults to listening on port
+The `-p` argument maps the host port to the fir server port inside the container. fir defaults to listening on port
 8000.
-To override the port please see [this section](#overriding-the-listen-port).

 ## Development